mozilla/pkipolicy/rootstore/policy.md

 (EKU)][5280-4.2.1.12] extension specifying the extended key usage(s) allowed for the type of end entity certificates that the intermediate CA is authorized to issue.
 We also encourage CA operators to include only a single KeyPurposeID in the EKU extension of intermediate certificates.
 The anyExtendedKeyUsage
 KeyPurposeId MUST NOT appear within this extension.

+The conformance requirements defined in section 2.3 of this policy also apply to technically constrained intermediate certificates.

 If the intermediate CA certificate includes the id-kp-serverAuth extended key usage, then to be considered technically constrained, the certificate MUST be Name Constrained as described in section 7.1.5 of version 1.3 or later of the [TLS Baseline Requirements][TLS-BRs].
 The id-kp-clientAuth EKU MAY also be present.
-The conformance requirements defined in section 2.3 of this policy also apply to technically constrained intermediate certificates.

-If the intermediate CA certificate includes the id-kp-emailProtection extended key usage, then to be considered technically constrained, it MUST include the Name Constraints X.509v3 extension with constraints on rfc822Name, with at least one name in permittedSubtrees, each such name having its ownership validated according to section 3.2.2.4 of the [TLS Baseline Requirements][TLS-BRs].
+If the intermediate CA certificate includes the id-kp-emailProtection extended key usage, then to be considered technically constrained, it MUST comply with section 7.1.5 of the [S/MIME Baseline Requirements][SMIME-BRs] and include the Name Constraints X.509v3 extension with constraints on rfc822Name, with at least one name in permittedSubtrees, each such name having its ownership validated according to section 3.2.2 of the [S/MIME Baseline Requirements][SMIME-BRs].
 The values id-kp-serverAuth and anyExtendedKeyUsage MUST NOT be present. id-kp-clientAuth MAY be present.
 Other values that the CA is allowed to use and are documented in the CA’s CP, CPS, or combined CP/CPS MAY be present.

 #### 5.3.2 Publicly Disclosed and Audited ####